Bulldogs show some bite in 73-61 win over No. 8 Villanova

 Villanova: Hosts No. 13 Creighton on Wednesday, a game that could determine the league’s regular-season champ.

-Butler: Takes another extended break before closing the regular season Saturday at No. 13 Creighton.
+Butler: Takes another extended break before closing the regular season Saturday at Creighton.

 Bulldogs show some bite in 73-61 win over No. 8 Villanova originally appeared on NBCSports.com